John Brennan (American football): Professional football

 Brennan was selected by the Green Bay Packers in the 19th round (179th overall pick) of the 1939 NFL draft.
 When Brennan signed with the Packers in February 1939, the story was reported under the headline, "'QUEEN' OF MICHIGAN SIGNED BY GREEN BAY".
 When Brennan showed up at Curly Lambeau's training camp, the press continued to refer to him as "the Michigan 'Ice Queen.'"
 Although official records indicate that Brennan appeared in only two games for the Packers during the 1939 NFL season, newspaper accounts indicate that he appeared in at least three games—as a starter in the Packers' 31-0 win over the St. Louis Gunners on October 15, 1939, and as a substitute in a 27-20 win over the Chicago Cardinals on October 8, 1939, and a 26-7 win over the Detroit Lions on October 22, 1939.
 Brennan was released by the Packers in October 1939 and signed with the Kenosha Cardinals of the American Pro Football League.
 In November 1939, Brennan was added to the Kenosha coaching staff and also continued as a player.

-Later years
+Later life

 Brennan died in 1982 at age 62 while living in Fort Pierce, FL.